365 Best Sights in Vietnam

 Truc Lam Pagoda & Cable Car

-This peaceful Zen Buddhist pagoda, about 5 km (3 miles) from central Dalat, sits on top of Phuong Hoang Hill, and the best way to get here is via the beautiful cable car ride, with views of farmlands, pine forests, mountains, and lakes (100,000d round-trip).
+This peaceful Zen Buddhist pagoda, about 6 km (4 miles) from central Dalat, sits on top of Phuong Hoang Hill, and the best way to get here is via a beautiful cable car ride, with views of farmlands, pine forests, mountains, and lakes.
 Completed in 1994, the 24-hectare complex includes a working monastery in a section that's closed to the public, as well as a meditation center.
 The public areas include a ceremonial hall, bell tower, beautiful flower garden, cafe, and vegetarian buffet restaurant.
-The pagoda is next to Tuyen Lam Lake, and the 15-minute stroll down to shore is pleasant.
+It's a 15-minute stroll down to Tuyen Lam Lake, a pretty reservoir.

-Day visits to the meditation center relatively easy to arrange, although are best done in person a day or two in advance, since every guest needs to be approved by the Grand Master.
+Day visits to the meditation center can be arranged in advance, since every guest needs to be approved by the Grand Master.
 Longer stays are possible but require some complicated paperwork.
-The monks and nuns can explain the steps involved.
+The monks or nuns can explain the steps involved.

 Truong Beach (Long Beach)

-Access via side streets off Tran Hung Dao, Kien Giang, Vietnam
+Access via side lanes off Tran Hung Dao, Vietnam

 Truong Son Martyrs Cemetery